 The MiServer service monitors your servers and receives alerts when problems are detected.
 Server administrators can reboot their servers as needed.
 When doing so, schedule downtime using the Nagios console.
-Downtime should be scheduled from a U-M computer and does not need to be done from your PCI servers themselves.
+Downtime should be scheduled from a U-M computer and does not need to be done from your PCA servers themselves.

 - Log into Nagios with your uniqname and UMICH password.